-Figure 5: Cut-off level α_t^L and aggregate capital stock as a function of deposit rates r_t^D
+Figure 6: Cut-off level α_t^L and aggregate capital stock as a function of deposit rates r_t^D

-The lower is the interest rate, the more heterogeneous is leverage across intermediaries.
-Since the intensive margin of high α^i intermediaries responds more than low α^i , when interest rates are low there is an increased concentration of assets in the most risk-taking intermediaries.
-Also, a fall in the extensive margin is more likely at low rates, which amplifies this effect.
-In the right panel of Figure 5 we show the cross-sectional skewness of leverage is a decreasing function of the interest rate.
-The concentration of assets in riskier intermediaries generates more risk-shifting in aggregate.
 Hence, similar aggregate investment outcomes can be supported by different underlying financial structures with very different implications for financial stability.
-Similarly, as shown in Figure 25, a lower level of volatility of the productivity shocks increases concentration in the banking sector for a given level of funding cost as more risk taking financial intermediaries can capture a higher market share.
-Therefore low fundamental volatility periods may be associated ceteris paribus with high concentration in the banking sector and more systemic fragility.
+Similarly, as shown in Figure A13 of Appendix F, a lower level of volatility of the productivity shocks increases concentration in the banking sector for a given level of funding costs as the more risk taking financial intermediaries can capture a higher market share.
+Therefore, low fundamental volatility periods should be associated ceteris paribus with high concentration in the banking sector and more systemic fragility, accounting for the volatility paradox 32 .

-2) Trade-off between financial stability and economic activity are low, a fall in interest rates leads to a rise in the cut-off α_t^L , which means the least risk-taking intermediaries reduce their exposure to the risky asset through deleveraging, while the more risk-taking intermediaries increase their balance sheet size and leverage.
+2) Trade-off between financial stability and economic activity

 When interest rates are high, a fall in interest rates leads to entry by less risk-taking intermediaries (a fall in the cut-off α_t^L) into levered markets.
+But when interest rates are low, a fall in interest rates leads to a rise in the cut-off α_t^L , which means the least risk-taking intermediaries reduce their exposure to the risky asset through deleveraging, while the more risk-taking intermediaries increase their balance sheet size and leverage.
+We illustrate this point in our partial equilibrium setting by doing a 100 basis points monetary expansion for different target rates.
+As we will see in section 5, these results carry over to the general equilibrium setting.
+For this experiment, we assume a very simple monetary policy rule:

-But when interest rates where $R_t = 1 + r_t^D$ is the return on deposit or the cost of leverage for intermediaries. ε_t^R is a monetary policy shock and ν is the persistence of the shock, calibrated29 to 0.24. \bar{R} is the long-run level of interest rates therefore each of the lines above is calibrated to a different \bar{R} .
-For simplicity, in this simple partial equilibrium exercise, we assume that the monetary authority can directly affect the deposit rate.
+32The period 2003-2007 for example was a period of low fundamental volatility but where systemic risk was high, leading up to the global financial crisis of 2008.
+We note that is about comparative statics as we compare an economies with low and high volatility of fundamentals where $R_t = 1 + r_t^D$ is the return on deposit or the cost of leverage for intermediaries. ε_t^R is a monetary policy shock and ν is the persistence of the shock, calibrated33 to 0.24. \bar{R} is the long-run level of interest rates therefore each of the lines above is calibrated to a different \bar{R} .
+For simplicity, we assume that the monetary authority can directly affect the deposit rate.
 We relax this assumption in section 5 and show how it can be mapped into this exercise.